-All written assignments and written exam responses are assessed partly on writing skills.
-Writing skills include surface correctness (grammar, punctuation, sentence structure, etc.) and general clarity and organization.
-Research papers must be properly referenced.
+This course will include written assignments.
+Faculty policy directs that all written assignments (including, although to a lesser extent, written exam responses) will be assessed at least partly on writing skills.
+Writing skills include not only surface correctness (grammar, punctuation, sentence structure, etc.) but also general clarity and organization.
+Research papers must be properly documented.